 - Acquaintance, friendship with, or bad feelings toward defendant, attorneys, and witnesses.

 See State v.
 Allred, 275 N.C.
-554 (1969) (upholding state’s challenge for cause based on relationship within ninth degree of kindred between juror and witness); State v.
+554 (1969) (upholding state’s challenge for cause based on relationship within ninth degree of kinship between juror and witness); State v.
 Poole, 25 N.C.
 App.
 715 (1975) (voir dire revealed that “several jurors either knew the solicitor or a witness, or were related to people in the field of law enforcement” – counsel had ample opportunity to challenge, trial court properly declined to dismiss); State v.
 Watson, 281 N.C.
 221 (1972) (juror is not disqualified solely because he or she is related to counsel involved in the case); State v.
 Exum, 128 N.C.
 App.
 647 (1998) (trial judge did not abuse discretion in excusing for cause prospective juror who was defense counsel’s brother-in-law).

 - Membership in various organizations whose attitudes and activities might influence the juror’s impartiality.